The Directors are pleased to present their Twenty Seventh Annual Report on thebusiness and operations of Hexaware Technologies Limited

 Related party transactions

-During the financial year 2018 the Company has entered into transactions with relatedparties as defined under Section 2(76) of the Companies Act 2013 read with Companies(Specification of Definitions Details) Rules 2014 all of which were in the ordinarycourse of business and on arm's length basis and in accordance with the provisions of theCompanies Act 2013 read with the rules issued thereunder and the SEBI (ListingObligation and Disclosure Requirements) Regulations 2015.
+During the financial year 2019 the Company has entered into transactions with relatedparties as defined under Section 2(76) of the Companies Act 2013 read with Companies(Specification of Definitions Details) Rules 2014 all of which were in the ordinarycourse of business and on arm's length basis and in accordance with the provisions of theCompanies Act 2013 read with the rules issued thereunder and the SEBI (ListingObligation and Disclosure Requirements) Regulations 2015.

 Employee Stock Option Plans (ESOP)